emberjs/rfcs/text/0000-deprecate-ember-k.md

 # Motivation

-Let's start explaining what is `Ember.K`.
+Let's start explaining what `Ember.K` is.

-It is this function:
+It is an utility function to avoid boilerplace code and limit the creation of function instances in Ember's internals.
+The source code for this API is the following:

 ```js
 Ember.K = function() {
   return this;
 }
 ```

-The purpose of this utility was to avoid some amount of boilerplate code and limit the creation of function instances in Ember's internals.

 In a world of globals, writing `somefn: Ember.K` was effectively shorter than writing